Dbishop15/se_project_express/README.md

 404 — there is no user or clothing item with the requested id, or the request was sent to a non-existent address.
 500 — default error.
 Accompanied by the message: "An error has occurred on the server."

+### expand the user schema

+The user will sign up using their email address and password.
+Each user's email will be unique and validated against the email schema.

+### create routes and controllers for signing up, signing in, and modifying the current user data

+- Update the createUser controller
+- Create the login controller
+- Add routes and controllers for signing up and signing in
+- Create middleware for authorization
+- Add a controller and route to get the user data
+- Add a controller and route to modify the user data
+- Configure user rights
+- Install cors

 ### Test your project

 Check project independently using two new tools: Postman and GitHub Actions